 What is the Yoga of Sex?

-The Sexological Bodywork professional training begins with an online module that demands 20+ hours of study and somatic practice a week for ten weeks.
-This curriculum which is updated every year has been crucial in the training of Sexological Bodyworkers worldwide.
+The Sexological Bodywork professional training begins with an online module that demands 20+ hours of study and somatic practice a week for ten or twelve weeks.
+This curriculum, which is updated every year, has been crucial in the training of Sexological Bodyworkers worldwide.
 The Yoga of Sex makes these homestudy materials and practices available to anyone who wishes to explore cutting edge somatic sex education for their personal or professional use.

 What is a Sexological Bodyworker?